-Opportunities to work independently.
-Effective marking & feedback is used to move pupils on in their learning.
-Children have 'talking partners' & use peer assessment.
-Structured routines are followed.
-Emphasis on talk for writing.
-Opportunities for self and peer Effective marking & feedback is used to move pupils on in their learning.
-Children have 'talking partners' & use peer assessment.
-Structured routines are followed.
-Emphasis on talk for writing.
-Opportunities for self and peer assessment and reflection on work by all.
-Whole school tracking system to ps of pupils parents for children on Record of Need, who have individualised provision maps, which record progress through Assess - Plan - Do - Review cycle. al use of 'Bespoke' meetings with parents regarding specific issues Tt Dyslexia screening in place in Year 1 and Year3, Year 6 (or as necessary) Dyscalculia screening in place, as and when appropriate Home/School communication book used Coloured over lays Personalised curriculum Different timetable and activities, as appropriate Individualised 'life skills' programmes if appropriate 1.1 tuition with a specialised SEN teacher Verbal feedback between parents and school at the start and end of each day if requested --- -- -- potential.
+- Termly reviews and meetings with parents for children on Record of Need, who have individualised provision maps, which record progress through Assess - Plan - Do - Review cycle. - 'Bespoke' meetings with parents regarding specific issues - Dyslexia screening in place in Year 1 and Year3, Year 6 (or as necessary) - Dyscalculia screening in place, as and when appropriate - Home/School communication book used - Coloured over lays - Personalised curriculum - Different timetable and activities, as appropriate - Individualised 'life skills' programmes if appropriate - 1.1 tuition with a specialised SEN teacher - Verbal feedback between parents and school at the start and end of each day if requested - Use of personalised ICT resources as needed e.g. IPad Apps, It programs as recommended by the physical Disability Service/ Speech & Language - 1:1 Speech and language support - Autism Champion working alongside the ASD team - Educational Psychologist children to recognise and reach their potential.